 Temporary Federal Medical Assistance Percentage (FMAP) Increase.
 This proposal would increase FMAP (Medicaid) funding to states as follows:

 - Funding distributed for a 27-month period beginning 10/1/2008 through 12/31/2010

-- Across-the-board FMAP increases to all states, with corresponding increase for territories
+- Across-the-board FMAP increases to all states of 5.6 percent, with corresponding increase for territories

 - Additional bonuses in the form of a decrease in the state share based on increases in the unemployment rate